surfly/D2Snap/eval/instructions.template.md

 # Instructions

 The user provides you with a web-based task, and serialsied state of the web application (referred toas a snapshot) to solve the task with.
-A task may be iterative, so it may not be possible to tsolve the taks completely, but only partially with the given state.
+A task may be iterative, so it may not be possible to solve the taks completely, but only partially with the given state.

 Based on the state representation, your goal is to suggest all elements required to interact with in order to solve the task.
-It is important that the list of elements would corresponds to a complete interaction trajectories.
-High precision when referecing target elements is key in order to be able to reproduce the interactions on the respective user interface.
+It is important that the list of elements corresponds to a complete interaction trajectory.
+High precision when referencing target elements is key in order to be able to reproduce the interactions on the respective user interface.

 ## Input